-- Recommendations for review and update of the EMPr; - Liaison between the Applicant, Contractors, authorities and other lead stakeholders on high importance environmental concerns; - Ensures that correct shape files have been uploaded into the vessel navigation systems to support effective implementation of spatial controls - Review the site induction training to ensure environmental issues receive adequate attention and important site-specific issues are included; - Conduct environmental audits of the site/contractors including relevant documentation on a monthly basis: - Validating the regular site inspection reports, which are to be prepared by the relevant contractor EO's; - Maintain a record of all non-conformances and incidents to ensure that measures are put in place to remedy such; - Maintain a public consultation register in which all complaints are recorded, as well as action taken; - Verification that all environmental monitoring programmes (sampling, measuring, recording etc. when specified) are carried out according to protocols and schedules.
+- Recommendations for review and update of the EMPr; - Liaison between the Applicant, Contractors, authorities and other lead stakeholders on high importance environmental concerns; - Ensures that correct shape files have been uploaded into the vessel navigation systems to support effective implementation of spatial controls - Review the site induction training to ensure environmental issues receive adequate attention and important site-specific issues are included; - Conduct environmental audits of the site/contractors including relevant documentation on a monthly basis: - Validating the regular site inspection reports, which are to be prepared by the relevant contractor's EO or Lead MMO/PAM (who will be tasked with the onsite responsibilities of the ECO); - Maintain a record of all non-conformances and incidents to ensure that measures are put in place to remedy such; - Maintain a public consultation register in which all complaints are recorded, as well as action taken; and - Verification that all environmental monitoring programmes (sampling, measuring, recording etc. when specified) are carried out according to protocols and schedules.